morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AlExpress - cheap - [Fenvi WiFi 6 USB Adapter](https://aliexpress.com/item/1005007088760987.html)

-These is discussion and a review several messages into the following thread:
+There is a discussion and a review several messages into the following issue:

 https://github.com/morrownr/USB-WiFi/issues/455